resheku/my-awesome/README.md

 - [dataqa/nlp-labelling](https://github.com/dataqa/nlp-labelling) - Labelling platform for text using weak supervision.
 - [deathau/markdownload](https://github.com/deathau/markdownload) - A Firefox and Google Chrome extension to clip websites and download them into a readable markdown file.
 - [dhowe/AdNauseam](https://github.com/dhowe/AdNauseam) - AdNauseam: Fight back against advertising surveillance
-- [dosyago/DownloadNet](https://github.com/dosyago/DownloadNet) -  💾 DownloadNet - All content your browse online available offline.
+- [dosyago/DownloadNet](https://github.com/dosyago/DownloadNet) -  💾 DownloadNet - All content you browse online available offline.
 Search through the full-text of all pages in your browser history. ⭐️ Star to support our work!
 - [draios/sysdig-inspect](https://github.com/draios/sysdig-inspect) - Sysdig Inspect - A powerful opensource interface for container troubleshooting and security investigation
 - [evolus/pencil](https://github.com/evolus/pencil) - The Pencil Project's unique mission is to build a free and opensource tool for making diagrams and GUI prototyping that everyone can use.
 - [filamentgroup/tablesaw](https://github.com/filamentgroup/tablesaw) - A group of plugins for responsive tables.